Pedro Navaja

 "Pedro Navaja" (Peter Blade) is a salsa song written and performed by Rubén Blades from the 1978 collaboration with Willie Colón, Siembra, about a criminal of the same name.
-Navaja means "knife" or "razor blade" in Spanish.
+Navaja means "folding knife" in Spanish.
 Inspired by the song "Mack the Knife", it tells the story of a panderer's life and presumed death.
 The song is recognized throughout Hispanic America, as it retells scenes and stories common to these countries, although the story takes place in New York City.
 The song deals with life, death and the unexpected with dark humor.

 A film titled Pedro Navaja based on the song was filmed in Mexico in 1984, starring Andrés García as the title character, Maribel Guardia as his girlfriend, and Resortes as his best friend.
 It was made without Blades's input and he responded by recording the song "Sorpresas" (Surprises), which continues the story, turning the movie plot by revealing that Navaja was alive and had killed another panderer while he was being searched by the panderer, provided that the other panderer believed Navaja was dead.
 The 1984 film had a 1986 sequel, El Hijo de Pedro Navaja (The Son of Pedro Navaja) starring Guillermo Capetillo.
-The story is believed to take place in the New York neighborhood of Queens.
+The story is believed to take place in the New York borough of Queens.